 Why a person hires a financial advisor may seem like a simple question at first.
-In addition to advisors' reported experience, research on the topic tends to confirm that people seek out financial advisors to deal with specific financial issues such as retirement planning, receiving a windfall, increased income, and more.1 As such, it can seem like a forgone conclusion that the decision to hire a financial advisor is driven by a person's specific financial needs.
-However, handling specific financial issues is not the only way that financial advisors contribute value to their clients; the behavioral coaching advisors provide contributes demonstrable value to client outcomes, too.2 Moreover, financial advisors are found to provide better emotional support (for example, peace of mind) than robo-advisors.3 Despite these benefits, people often view the financial support advisors or whether emotional concerns also serve as motivators.
+In addition to advisors' reported experience, research on the topic tends to confirm that people seek out financial advisors to deal with specific financial issues such as retirement planning, receiving a windfall, increased income, and more.
+As such, it can seem like a forgone conclusion that the decision to hire a financial advisor is driven by a person's specific financial needs.
+However, handling specific financial issues is not the only way that financial advisors contribute value to their clients; the behavioral coaching advisors provide contributes demonstrable value to client outcomes, too.
+Moreover, financial advisors are found to provide better emotional support (for example, peace of mind) than robo-advisors.
+Despite these benefits, people often view the financial support advisors provide as more valuable than the emotional support.
+As such, an open question is whether hiring decisions are driven by just financial concerns or whether emotional concerns also serve as motivators.